andrewblackmon/culture/benefits.md

 **Perks**

 Friday lunch
 Every Friday, we order lunch for the team from local restaurants.
 Send us your restaurant recommendations!
 We try to cater for all types of dietary restrictions.
 It’s provided to make us more efficient and unify the team.
-We encourage everyone to all eat together in the common area, and to try to sit with new team members to get to know everyone in the company.
-We want everyone to learn what each other is working on, and who they are on a personal level.
+We encourage everyone to eat together in the common area, and to try to sit with new team members to get to know everyone in the company.
+We want everyone to learn what each other is working on, and who they are, on a personal level.

 **Snacks and beverages**
-We offer complimentary beverages and snacks so you won’t go hungry during the day, or have to make another trip to the store during the day.
+We offer complimentary beverages and snacks so you won’t go hungry during the day, or have to make another trip to the store.

 **Dry cleaning and tailoring**
 We offer dry cleaning and tailoring services to everyone on the team.
 By brining it in-house, we hope to eliminate one less chore for you to worry about outside of work, help you save on costs, and help you take care of your clothes, so you feel your best!

 We'll dry clean and tailor any of your casual clothing items, shirts, pants, jackets, blazers, suits, casual dresses, etc. We just won't be able to do this for your home goods, extravegant clothing, or your family and friends clothing items.
-You'll need to cover the cost of these fancy items on your own, and bring them to a dry cleaner of your choice.
-Think of it this way, if you were to bring in a ball gown or bed comforter to the dry cleaners on your own, you know it would be much more expensive than doing it for a simple button down shirt.
+You'll need to cover the cost of these items on your own, and bring them to a dry cleaner of your choice.

 We know you'll use your best judgement here.

 **Paid parking**
 Santa Monica is a crowded city, and parking in the area can be somewhat of nightmare.
-Almost all parking near our office locations are paid parking lots.
-For anyone on the team who's working out of the Santa Monica offices, you'll be reimbursed for your pakring or LA public metro transportaion costs of up to a max of $10 per day.
+Almost all parking near our office locations is paid parking lots.
+For anyone on the team who's working out of the Santa Monica offices, you'll be reimbursed for your parking or LA public metro transportaion costs of up to a max of $10 per day.

 We hope this helps to make your commute and parking woes a little less painful.